• Zur Hauptnavigation springen

 • Pick the elder flowers one day before preparation and pluck the flowers from the stems.

-• Mix the elderflowers in a bowl with the (not yet whipped) heavy cream and leave for about 12 hours in the refrigerator.
+• Mix the elderflowers in a bowl with the (not yet whipped) whipping cream and leave for about 12 hours in the refrigerator.

 • Sieve the elderflowers after 12 hours.
 (You only need the cream, not the flowers)

-• With a hand mixer or kitchen aid, beat cream with sugar until stiff.
+• Add the sugar and with a hand mixer or kitchen aid, beat the cream until stiff.

-• Mix with the cream cheese, sour cream and lemon and enjoy immediately or refrigerate once more for 1 hour if you want the cream to be more stiff.
+• Mix with the cream cheese, sour cream, and lemon and enjoy immediately or refrigerate once more for 1 hour if you want the cream to be stiffer.

 Notizen